At swimming trials, Ledecky keeping an eye on NHL playoffs

-OMAHA, Nebraska — Even as she attempts to qualify for her third U.S. Olympic team, champion swimmer Katie Ledecky is keeping an eye on the NHL playoffs.
+OMAHA, Neb — Even as she attempts to qualify for her third U.S. Olympic team, champion swimmer Katie Ledecky is keeping an eye on the NHL playoffs.

 Her uncle, Jon Ledecky, is a co-owner of the New York Islanders.
 The team has advanced to the final four of the Stanley Cup playoffs, facing the Tampa Bay Lightning in a best-of-seven series for the chance to take on either Las Vegas or Montreal in the final.